Highbury Street Fund

 The main goal of the HSF is therefore to support leadership development across this variety of expressions of church.

-Larger amounts – Groups seeking to apply for larger amounts are asked to meet with Transforming Mission staff to develop a project proposal for consideration.
+Larger amounts – Groups seeking to apply for larger amounts are asked to meet with Mission Resourcing staff to develop a project proposal for consideration.
 Success of such projects will normally be dependent on identifying partner funding sources and reporting and monitoring capacity.

-General Distribution Applications for funds are due on 15 May and 31 October each year.
+General Distribution Applications for funds are due on 31 March and 31 August each year.
 An interview with the applicant may be required.
 Applicants will be informed of the result of their application within one month of these dates.

 Applications

-Funding Rounds close on 31 March and 31 August each year.
+Funding rounds close on 31 March and 31 August each year.

 How are Highbury Street Fund applications assessed?

-A committee, appointed by the Uniting Church in Australia’s Mission and Leadership Development Board, will assess and prioritise applications using the following criteria:
+The Uniting College Grants Committee, appointed by the Mission and Leadership Development Board will assess and prioritise applications using the following criteria: “In funding this application…

-• Will leadership be supported and developed?
+- Will leadership be supported and developed?

-• Will a community or communities be better led?
+- Will a community or communities be better led?

-• Are the aims of the education program consistent with the values expressed in “We are a multicultural Church” (UCA statement to the Nation, 1985)?
+- Are the aims of the education program consistent with the values expressed in “We are a Multicultural Church” (UCA Statement to the Nation 1985)

-• Will this build capacity beyond the event or education program?"
+- Will this build capacity beyond the event or education program?”

-Highbury Street Terms of Reference
+Highbury Street Fund - Terms of Reference (73 kb PDF)

 More Information